Local SEO Checklist To Improve Local Search Rankings

 There will undoubtedly be updates and changes in the algorithm of SEO or Google.
 That’s why even with all these advanced local SEO tips, a good SEO should never stop optimizing for better results.

 Local SEO has many benefits, especially for start-ups and new businesses.
 Aside from simply making your website more visible in SERPs, it’s a tried and proven method to bring in foot traffic into a shop.
-Indeed, this local SEO checklist should never be overlooked when coming up with a digital marketing strategy.
+Indeed, this local SEO checklist should never be overlooked when coming up with a digital marketing strategy framework.

 NAPs are important.
 While useful content/review about your product or business is good, it will all be for nothing if you don’t display your business name, address, and phone numbers (NAP) consistently on your website and all platforms.